kgao826/kgao826/README.md

 ### Hi there, I'm Kevin Gao, welcome to my Github 👋
+I am currently a student at the Univerisity of Auckland doing my Masters of Information Technology.
+I will graduate in 2023.
+My Github mainly consists of univerisity assignment as well as some projects that I have created in my free time.
+My favourite programming languages are C# and Python.
+I also am looking towards getting an AWS and Azure fundamentals certification.

 ## My Skills
 ### Programming Languages
 #### Advanced Knowledge